erpnet/ErpNet.FP/PROTOCOL.md

 * **"text"** - the text of the comment

 ### "payments"
 This section contains the payment types and amounts for each payment.
-If this section is skipped, the full amount of the receipt is allocated to this payment.

 NOTE: If the whole section "payments" is not provided, then the whole amount of the receipt is printed as cash payment.

 NOTE: Multiple different payment types and amounts are allowed for one receipt.